Lucasplaygaemes/JNTD/README.md

 There is a calculator, it's not a scientific calculator but neither a common one, it's between the line, a frined of mine will help me improve it futurely.

 # Languages?
 As you may noticed, all the README is in english, the commits are in english and Portuguese, and the functions are in portuguese as well.
-And i need to decide in which one i will make the whole code, i'm thinking in making a copy of it, and just changing the words from pt to en, and let it in a folder apart, if you want to add it in a another language just commit it in a new folder with that language.
-I will add only the languages that i know, that will be 3, maybe 4, Portuguese, English, Espanish and Japanese.
+And i need to decide in which one i will make the whole code, so there is the folder en, where is the code with everything in english and explanations as well.
+The code will have 4 default languages, Brazilian Portuguese, English, Japanese, and maybe Spanish.